BillChan226/AutoPolicy/README.md

+# ShieldAgent

-# 📄 Automatic Policy Extraction Pipeline
+## Automatic Policy Extraction Pipeline

 > An agentic approach for automatically extracting structured policies and rules from various document types using a search tree approach.